PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

 There are also high-level frameworks that can take various backends using the `parallel` package a base. `doParallel` is a good example.

-If you are used to functional and futures programming, there is also the `furr` and `purr` packages that can use multicore processing to execute async and futures based R coding.
+If you are used to functional and futures programming, there is also the `furrr` and `purrr` packages that can use multicore processing to execute async and futures based R coding.